-Mumbai is famous for its slags or “Bambaiya language” You would see these still being used in real life and in movies.
-The young generation uses these Tapori Language Slangs a lot.
+Mumbai is famous for its slags or “Bambaiya language” You would see these still being used in real life and movies.
+The young generation uses this Tapori Language slang a lot.

 It is used to bring some spice to the discussion.

 What does Tapori mean?

 Tapori means vagabond or rowdy in Hindi.
 The most famous taporis were street thugs from Mumbai.
 Tapori language was their unique way of speaking Hindi.
 Tapori style was their unique way of dressing.

 - Cut to cut baat karne ka– to speak concisely or briefly

 - Double battery – A person wearing prescription glasses.